JasonIsAzn/JasonIsAzn/README.md

 <br/>
 <br/>

 hi, i'm Jason Le, a computer scientist from Dallas, Texas and an undergraduate student @ Texas A&M, College Station.
-My hobby is front end web development where I create and design my solutions.
+My hobby is front end web development where I create and design solutions.
 I enjoy and take a lot of pride in software development and programming.